Abdoooo111/Ion_Cleanse/journal.md

 ---

-### Day 15 (26/6/2025) – 4 hours
+### Day 15 (26/6/2025) 4 hours
-Finalized polished **3D renderings with textures**.
-It was satisfying to see it look like a real product instead of just a rough sketch.
+Textured polished 3D finishes.
+I found it rewarding to make it look as a real product rather than coarse drawing.
-I also compiled all **simulation results** into one place and even designed a simple **branding plate** and logo.
+I also gathered all simulations in a single area and even did some basic branding plate and logo.

 ---

-### Day 16 (27/6/2025) – 4 hours
+### Day 16 (27/6/2025) 4 hours
-Wrote up detailed **use-case scenarios**: schools, factory zones, and busy urban streets.
-I wanted the documentation to feel grounded in reality.
+Has drawn up detailed use-case scenarios: schools, factory zones, and busy urban streets.
+I desired that the documentation have a realistic touch.
-Also drafted the methodology section of the report.
+Methodology section of the report was also drafted.

 ---

-### Day 17 (28/6/2025) – 5 hours
+### Day 17 (28/6/2025) 5 hours
-Modeled a **transportable modular variant**, imagining smaller versions that could be deployed temporarily.
+They also designed a transportable modular shape guided by the thought that smaller modular versions might be deployed on temporary bases.
-I then played with the idea of **solar-powered fans** and ran some calculations for **battery storage requirements**.
+Then followed the thought play of solar fans and some calculations of battery capacity storage needs.

 ---

-### Day 18 (29/6/2025) – 4 hours
+### Day 18 (29/6/2025) Time 4 hours
-Most of the day went into **refining the geometry**.
-I cleaned up edges, added subtle details, and finalized the model.
-It felt strangely meditative, like tidying up a room.
+The major part of the day was spent on improving geometry.
+I removed edge noise, added some minor details and finished the model.
+It was bizarrely restful in a way that straightening up a room is restful.
-I even drafted some **pseudo-code for sensor control**, just to imagine how the logic might work.
+I really even wrote some pseudo-code to control sensors, just to get a speculation about how the logic could work.

 ![simulated 3d model on day 18](asset/koppen.png)

 ---

-### Day 19 (30/6/2025) – 4 hours
+### Day 19 (30/6/2025) 4 hours
-I asked someone i know for some modifications.
-They gave me honest feedback, one said it looked “futuristic but still believable,” which was exactly what I was aiming for.
+I requested some alterations to a person i know.
+They provided me with sincere input with my work and one said, it was a futuristic yet credible design, which was the story I was trying to tell.
-I incorporated their suggestions, cleaned up the documentation, and re-exported the files.
+I ran their hints, cleaned the documentation and re-exported the files.

----

-### Day 20 (1/7/2025) – 4 hours
+### Day 20 (1/7/2025) 4hrs
-Spent most of today editing and proofreading the **documentation**.
-It felt like editing a book: cutting repetitions, fixing flow, and making sure citations were consistent.
+Sat and edited and proofread documentation most of the day.
+It was like it was a book that I was editing taking out reductancies, making the flow right and checking citations were standard.

 ---